 In my practice, I often see women whose metabolisms are so sluggish they can’t get the scale to move unless they eat 1000 calories or less.
 This is a huge problem as you can’t meet your nutritional needs with such low caloric intake.

-I have had success in the Stress Less Weight Mastery helping women boost their metabolism so they are able to lose weight without severe restriction or eat significantly more without fear of gaining weight.
+I have had success in the Courage to Trust Method helping women boost their metabolism so they are able to lose weight without severe restriction or eat significantly more without fear of gaining weight.

 Dieting makes you feel restricted

 Food restriction has long been associated with binge eating behavior.
 Dieting is, at its core, restrictive.

 There are many biological processes that make you more likely to indulge after a period of restriction (whether it be one double cheeseburger or five):

 - The neurotransmitter dopamine, which is responsible for motivation, pleasure and reward, is more likely to rise in response to eating a “forbidden food”.

 - The stress hormone cortisol increases when you feel restricted, such as when fasting.
 Stress has long been associated with overeating.

 Dieting leads to “All or Nothing” thinking